-How Can I Help Reduce The Risk Of Disease Transmission At My Public Swimming Pool?
+How Can I Help Reduce The Risk Of Disease Transmission At My Swimming Pool?

-While a blood, vomitus or fecal accident presents a health hazard to bathers in the immediate vicinity of the incident, data is insufficient to clearly define a course of action that prevents the risk of illness associated with these incidents; however, the potential risk of exposure can be reduced by implementing the following procedures at your pool:
+While a fecal, vomitus, or blood contamination incident can present a health hazard to bathers in the immediate vicinity of the incident, the potential for disease transmission may be reduced by implementing the following procedures at your pool:

-- Prohibit patrons from entering the pool if they are suffering from a gastrointestinal illness or have had diarrhea in the past two weeks.
+- Discourage bathers from entering the pool if they have suffered from gastrointestinal illness related diarrhea in the past two weeks.

-- Patrons should use the toilet and wash their hands with soap and water before using the pool.
-Patrons should always shower before entering the pool or before reentering the pool after using the toilet.
+- Encourage bathers to always shower before entering the pool or before reentering the pool after using the toilet.

 - Require that children who are not yet potty-trained and incontinent bathers wear swimsuit diapers and tight-fitting rubber or plastic pants.
 Keep in mind that even though rubber pants and swimsuit diapers can contain most fecal accidents, they may not be completely effective (i.e., improperly sized, become stretched or torn, etc.).
 Immediately remove the child or incontinent bather from the pool and pool area if defecation occurs.

-- Ensure all pool personnel are properly trained in the prevention and management of pool water vomitus, blood, or fecal incidents.
+- Ensure all pool personnel are properly trained in the prevention and management of pool water fecal, vomitus, or blood incidents.

-- Evacuate and close the pool immediately in the event of vomitus, blood or fecal contamination.
-Also, refer to the Department’s “Recommended Procedures for Managing Fecal Accidents or Contamination with Vomitus or Blood in a Swimming Pool”//link//.
-Instruct all patrons to shower.
+- Evacuate and close the pool immediately in the event of vomitus or fecal contamination.
+Also, refer to the CDC’s Fecal Incident Response Recommendations for Aquatic Staff for guidance.

 - Ensure that your pool water is balanced and tested frequently, and that a minimum free chlorine residual of 1.5 ppm (3.0 ppm for pools using stabilized chlorine) is maintained.
 Maintain the pH between 7.2 -7.8.
 Do not operate the pool if the filtration or disinfection systems are not in proper working order.